Northeast blackout of 2003: Investigation efforts

 A joint federal task force was formed by the governments of Canada and the U.S. to oversee the investigation and report directly to Ottawa and Washington.
-The task force was led by then-Canadian Natural Resource Minister Herb Dhaliwal and U.S. Energy Secretary Spencer Abraham.
+The task force was led by then-Canadian Natural Resources Minister Herb Dhaliwal and U.S. Energy Secretary Spencer Abraham.

 In addition to determining the initial cause of the cascading failure, the investigation of the incident also included an examination of the failure of safeguards designed to prevent a repetition of the Northeast blackout of 1965.
 The North American Electric Reliability Corporation, a joint Canada-U.S. council, is responsible for dealing with these issues.

 On November 19, 2003, Abraham said his department would not seek to punish FirstEnergy Corp for its role in the blackout because current U.S. law does not require electric reliability standards.
 Abraham stated, "The absence of enforceable reliability standards creates a situation in which there are limits in terms of federal level punishment."